silvio3105/Rules3105/README.md

 ### C++ over C!

 I prefer to use C++ over C, but only parts of C++ that do not induce overhead(except templates).<br>
-Classes, namespaces and enum classes!
+Classes, namespaces, and enum classes!

 ### Code layout

-This is only basic layout for source and header files.
+This is only a basic layout for source and header files.
 Layout depends on case-to-case and it is prone to changes.

 - SourceFile.cpp:

-	Defines, macro functions, enums, typedefs, structs and classes in translation unit means they are intended only and only for that translation unit.
+    Defines, macro functions, enums, typedefs, structs, and classes in the translation unit means they are intended only and only for that translation unit.

 	```cpp
 	/**